 Epstein’s practical school-home partnership action plan, backed up with an educational research, is a gold standard of building partnerships with families and bridging the gap not just between school and home, but also between the school and community.
 What is powerful about the Joyce L. Epstein’s model is how the three spheres -school, home, and community- influence child, overlapping and supporting each other’s work.

 The three interconnected spheres work seamlessly in the child’s life without divisiveness.
 Epstein (2009, p.
 11) gives tangible examples of how school should feel more like home, homes should feel more like school, and communities should provide enriching educational experiences for families.
 Consider it a triple effect when school, home, and the community sync together in a partnership to benefit students’ learning and academic outcomes.
+Here are the key takeaways from the Epstein model reflected in the framework of school communication design and planning.

-Number One: School Communication Systems Must Unlock Both Institutional and Individual Levels of Communication
+Schools Must Unlock Both Institutional and Individual Levels of Communication

 Joyce L. Epstein identifies two communication levels: the institutional level, which includes communication to all families, and the individualized level, which encompasses communication between a parent and a teacher.
 Both levels provide opportunities to connect with families.
 Schools must make sure in their communication action plan that communication is easy and engagement effective not just between a teacher and a parent but also school-wide.

-Number Two: Digital School Communication Shouldn’t Remove the Child’s Role in Connecting School and Family
+Children Have a Role in Connecting School and Family

 Epstein brings up the vital role of a student in the school-home communication.
 She regards students’ role highly valuable in connecting school and home.
 Students are not just messengers, but they actively navigate between school and home, bridging the gap.
 While modern school communication methods via apps and various direct notification methods remove some of the traditional messenger role from the student, we should keep students in focus when planning communication models.
 After all, schools are about students, and keeping students at the front and center is essential.
 For example, the recent student-led parent-teacher conference model suggests that students proudly showcase their work and enjoy being active members between the school and home.

-Number Three: Language Translation In a School Communication App Is Essential
+Language Translation Is Essential

 Translating communication to a recipient’s language is a clear and, quite frankly, straightforward benchmark of an inclusive school community.
 Today, thanks to AI technology, translation solutions are very accessible and can be integrated as part of the school communication solution.
 When schools form a communication plan, it’s vital to check on the language translation needs and ensure that any school communication application that the school adopts has adequate translation tools.